TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 requires an update of the partial and therefore in one file only.

-The use of partials is optional, whereas files in the :file:`Layouts/` and :file:`Templates/` directories are mandatory for a typical site package extension.
+The use of partials is optional, whereas files in the :file:`Layouts/` and :file:`Templates/` directories are mandatory for a typical sitepackage extension.

-The site package extension described in this tutorial focuses on the implementation of pages, rather than specific content elements.
+The sitepackage extension described in this tutorial focuses on the implementation of pages, rather than specific content elements.
 Therefore, folders :file:`Layouts/`, :file:`Templates/` and :file:`Partials/` all show a sub- directory :file:`Page/`.